StatPal/Patalghor/Linux/install.md

-# Installation guide for different programs/softwares in linux:

 # Usual way to install packages from source:
  - Locate and download the source code (which is usually compressed)
- - Unpack the source code
+ - Unpack the source code if it is compressed
  - Compile the code
  - Install the resulting executable
  - Set paths to the installation directory

-The simplest way to compile a package (with `make`) is:
+The simplest way/code structure to compile a package (with `make`) is:
  - Goto the directory containing the package's source code.
- - Type `./configure` to configure the package for your system.
+ - Type `./configure` to *configure* the package for your system.
  - Type `make` to **compile the package**.
  - Optionally(*but recommended*), type `make check` to run any tests that come with the package.
  - Type `make install` to install the programs and any data files and documentation.